Solo Travel in Bolivia

-To Paraguay – The easiest way to cross here is to fly with TAM Mercosur or Argentinian Airlines.
-The land border is from Santa Cruz to Asuncion in Paraguay.
-You can take a bus from the bus terminal to the border but it is a lengthy journey and can be known to take from 7 hours not including road closures or bus breakdowns.
+Bolivia to Paraguay – The easiest way to cross here is to fly with TAM Mercosur or Argentinian Airlines.
+The land border is from Santa Cruz Bolivia, to Asuncion in Paraguay.
+You can take a bus from the bus terminal to the border but it is a long journey and can be known to take from 7 hours, not including road closures or bus breakdowns.

-To Brazil – Corumba is the most popular crossing or use San Matias, accessible by bus from Caceres (a 2 hour journey).
+Bolivia to Brazil – Corumba is the most popular crossing or use San Matias, accessible by bus from Caceres (a 2-hour journey).
 Take the boat from Guayaramerin to Rio Mamore in Brazil (from La Paz and other towns by bus) or reach Rio Branco through Cobija, also by bus from La Paz.

-To Argentina – The main border crossing is from Villazon to La Quican in Argentina.
+Bolivia to Argentina – The main border crossing is from Villazon to La Quican in Argentina.
 Buses run from various Bolivian towns to Villazon and there’s an express train from La Paz.
-Or try the lesser known crossing from Aguas Blancas to Salta in Argentina (in 5 hours).
+Or try the lesser-known crossing from Aguas Blancas to Salta in Argentina (in 5 hours).

 - Fixed price or barter?
 Barter only at open markets or with taxis.

 - Any ATMs?
 Only in the bigger cities.
 Take US$ to change.

 - Which side of the road do they drive?
 On the right-hand side.

 - Good for vegetarians?
 If you are traveling in Bolivia as a vegetarian, the country isn't that great for vegetarians.

 - Any seven wonders of the world?
 No.

 If you are ready to solo travel Bolivia here are some useful links to help you plan your Bolivia trip, including airlines that fly there, vaccinations required and events and festivals.